Call Mon-Sun:

 Sexual Dysfunction

-Studies ranging in length from 35 days to 8 weeks, to 6 months showed statistically significant memory loss and cognitive impairment in a wide age range of participants (aged 20-60).
-Zoloft appears to slow cognitive function and may worsen existing memory deterioration.
-7,15
+Studies ranging in length from 35 days to 8 weeks, and to 6 months showed statistically significant memory loss and cognitive impairment in a wide age range of participants (aged 20-60).
+Zoloft appears to slow cognitive function and may worsen existing memory deterioration.7,15

 Alternatives to Prescription Zoloft

-Although prescriptions are readily available, they should not be used as a “one size fits all” treatment—or even the first option to treat various mental health conditions.
-More holistic approaches and alternatives to Zoloft can help you address your mental illness while keeping your body and brain healthy.
+A wide range of holistic alternatives to Zoloft can help you address your mental illness while keeping your body and brain healthy.
 For example, stimulating physical activities, such as yoga or Qi Gong, can help you naturally release negative emotions and anxiety in your system by utilizing key stretches and workout techniques aimed at opening up the body.

 Find the Right Kind of Help